openstack/ha-guide/doc/ha-guide/source/intro-ha-concepts.rst

 When one node fails and failover transfers control to other nodes, the system must ensure that data and processes remain sane.
-To determine this, the contents of the remaining nodes are compared and, if there are discrepencies, a "majority rules" algorithm is implemented.
+To determine this, the contents of the remaining nodes are compared and, if there are discrepancies, a "majority rules" algorithm is implemented.

 For this reason, each cluster in a high availability environment must have an odd number of nodes and the quorum must specify an odd number of nodes.